 Stanley Ritchie has recorded for various labels, including EMI, Decca, Dorian, Nonesuch, and Harmonia Mundi.
 His recordings include Antonio Vivaldi's Op.11 Violin Concertos with Christopher Hogwood and the Academy of Ancient Music (Oiseau Lyre); the Mozart piano quartets and the complete piano trios of Mozart and Schubert as a member of The Mozartean Players, and a CD of 17th Century music for three violins and continuo entitled “Three Parts upon a Ground”, with John Holloway, Andrew Manze, Nigel North and John Toll, all for Harmonia Mundi USA; and selected Concerti and Serenate of Francesco Antonio Bonporti, with Bloomington Baroque (Dorian Discovery).
-His book entitled Before the Chinrest - a Violinist’s Guide to the Mysteries of Pre-Chinrest Technique and Style, published by Indiana University Press, was released in January 2012, and a recording of J.S.
-Bach’s Solo Sonatas and Partitas (BWV 1001-1006), and a reissue on CD of the Bach Sonatas for violin and obbligato harpsichord with Elisabeth Wright, is due for release in the summer.
+His book entitled Before the Chinrest - a Violinist’s Guide to the Mysteries of Pre-Chinrest Technique and Style, published by Indiana University Press, was released in January 2012, a recording of J.S.
+Bach’s Solo Sonatas and Partitas (BWV 1001-1006) was released in January 2014, and a reissue on CD of the Bach Sonatas for violin and obbligato harpsichord with Elisabeth Wright, was released in February 2014.

-Stanley Ritchie has played a Jacob Stainer violin of 1679 for some time.
+Stanley Ritchie plays a Jacob Stainer violin of 1679, which he has owned since 1976.